 - Demonstrated experience with implementing new technologies in a special collections environment.

 Professional librarians at UC are academic appointees.
 This is a non-represented position.
 Within the UC System, most librarians are represented by an exclusive bargaining agent, University Council – American Federation of Teachers (UC-AFT).
 As academic appointees, librarians are entitled to appropriate professional leave, two days per month of vacation leave, one day per month of sick leave, and all other benefits granted to non-faculty academic personnel.
 UC has an excellent retirement system and sponsors a variety of group health, dental, vision, and life insurance plans in addition to other benefits.
-Relocation assistance is provided.
+Relocation assistance may be provided.

 Appointees to the librarian series at UC shall have professional backgrounds that demonstrate a high degree of creativity, teamwork, and flexibility.
 Such background will normally include a professional degree from an ALA-accredited library and information science graduate program.
 In addition to professional competence and quality of service within the library in the primary job, advancement in the librarian series requires professional involvement and contributions outside of the library, and/or university and community service, and/or scholarly activities.
 Candidates must show evidence or promise of such contributions.